muhammadhaziq1234/React-Demo/README.md

 ### `Live Appllication`

-Test the app live on this url https://master--gilded-caramel-215b22.netlify.app/administration/logger-search
+Test the app live on this url https://6389e919e8cbec0008c74b84--gilded-caramel-215b22.netlify.app/administration/logger-search

 ### `Application Features`

-1-Show Logger Records In Table.
+1-Show Logger Records In Table.\
-2-By Default Show 10 Records In Table.
+2-By Default Show 10 Records In Table.\
-3-Show Pagination For Get More Records.
+3-Show Pagination For Get More Records.\
-4-User can filter logs by using filtering options provided 5-User can see sorted results for each columns
+4-User can filter logs by using filtering options provided.\
+5-User can see sorted results for each columns.\
-6-Test Case Implement On Input Components.
+6-Test Case Implement On Input Components.\
-7-Test Case Implement On Logger Search Screen Table Records
+7-Test Case Implement On Logger Search Screen Table Records.\